 - Tropical Australian Academic Health Centre (accredited 2019)

 - Western Australian Health Translation Network (re-accredited 2022)

 Research Translation Centres collaborate nationally as the Australian Health Research Alliance.

 For the first time, we have also recognised collaborations that are emerging Research Translation Centres.
 While these collaborations are not accredited, they are considered to have the potential to achieve the required characteristics for accreditation, but need more time to develop in particular areas:

 - Tasmanian Collaboration for Health Improvement

 - Western Alliance Academic Health Science Centre

 - WA Rural Research and Innovation Alliance.

 What do the Research Translation Centres do and why?

-In 2019, representatives of accredited centres told us about the work they undertake independently and together to drive improvements in health services and clinical trials in Australia, and their work with end-users of research, to ensure that their research is informed by a range of perspectives and identified needs.
+In 2019, representatives of accredited centres at the time told us about the work they undertake independently and together to drive improvements in health services and clinical trials in Australia, and their work with end-users of research, to ensure that their research is informed by a range of perspectives and identified needs.
 Centres also report their progress and impact to us as part of the accreditation.